 Crime against tourists is rare although robberies, handbag snatching, pick-pocketing and theft from parked cars can occur.
 Safeguard passports, money and other valuables.
 Be vigilant when exchanging money and using ATMs, and avoid carrying large amounts of cash.
 Use the hotel’s own safe if possible.

 There have been instances of pick-pocketing on bus routes, especially the 12 and 13 routes between Valletta and St Julian’s.
-Thieves are targeting crowded afternoon buses.
+Thieves are targeting crowded buses during the summer season.
 Be vigilant and keep sight of valuables at all times.
 Local police are aware of the problem and conducting investigations.

-Personal attacks, including rape and sexual assault, are rare but do occur.
+Personal attacks, including rape and sexual assault do occur.
 Avoid splitting up from your friends and don’t go off with people you don’t know.
 If you drink, take sensible precautions including buying your own drinks and keeping sight of them at all times.

 Bird hunting is practised during the spring and autumn.
 Dates are movable and determined by the government in the lead up to the season.
 Local print and online news media normally carry the start and end dates, and times of when hunting is allowed.